quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATHS frames contain the following field:

 Maximum Path Identifier:
-: The largest Path ID that can be used for this connection.
-  This value cannot exceed 2^32-1, as it is not secure to use Path IDs larger than 2^32-1 with the security considerations outlined in {{multipath-aead}}.
+: A count of the cumulative number of paths that can be opened over the lifetime of the connection.
+This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see Section {{multipath-aead}}).

-The Maximum Path Identifier MUST NOT be lower than the value advertised in the initial_max_paths transport parameter.
-Receipt of a Path ID lower than the value of initial_max_paths transport parameter MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+The Maximum Paths value MUST NOT be lower than the value advertised in the initial_max_paths transport parameter.
+Receipt of a Maximum Paths value lower than the value of initial_max_paths transport parameter MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
 Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
-that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+that uses a Path ID that is larger than the announced Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.

-Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Path ID than was previously received.
-MAX_PATHS frames that do not announce a larger Path ID than previously received MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Maximum Paths value than was previously received.
+MAX_PATHS frames that do not announce a larger maximum Paths value than previously received MUST be ignored.

-Endpoints MUST NOT issue new connection IDs which have path identifiers larger than the Path ID announced by the peer in the Maximum Path Identifier field in the MAX_PATHS frame.
+Endpoints MUST NOT issue new connection IDs which have path identifiers larger than the Maximum Paths value announced by the peer in the MAX_PATHS frame.
-If no MAX_PATHS frame was received yet, the Maximum Path Identifier corresponds to the value of initial_max_paths transport parameter.
+If no MAX_PATHS frame was received yet, the Maximum Paths value corresponds to the value of initial_max_paths transport parameter.